Sports, Wednesday, July 29th

 She was utterly dominant, finishing with 12 punch-outs over seven innings.

-The Falcons got the game’s scoring started in the 2nd inning, scratching a run across in the 2nd inning on a Kenzie Kissell RBI single after Mae Cox reached base via error.
+The Falcons got the game’s scoring started in the 2nd inning, scratching a run across on a Kenzie Kissell RBI single after Mae Cox reached base via error.

 Kissell, just a freshman, helped break the game open in a three run 4th inning, leading off with an opposite field double.